 The development of all damage mechanisms (currently in progress) needs to continue as none are yet ready for release.

 The Creep Fatigue Assessment tool needs to allow to possibility to use RCC-MRx design rules, thus making it useful to the BB community.

+Engage key SDO’s and build collaborative efforts.

 It must be noted, that at the time of writing, all of the activities being carried out within the DDC project had not been reviewed.
 As such, some additional recommendations may be raised at a later date.